AlwaysDhruv/Image-Classification-CPP/README.md

 # Image Classification from Scratch in C++

-A from-scratch implementation of a Convolutional Neural Network (CNN) for image classification, written in C++ with Python for preprocessing.
+A from-scratch implementation of a Convolutional Neural Network (CNN) for image classification, written in C++ with Python for preprocessing database.

 ![Architecture Diagram](https://github.com/user-attachments/assets/5eec279a-eaca-455c-a056-3fca3d46483e)